mytracks/tilemaker-configs/routes/README.md

 # Filter routes

-Next you have to extract just the `route` objects in order limit the file size to be processed by `tilemaker`:
+Next you have to extract just the `route` objects in order to limit the file size to be processed by `tilemaker`:

 ```
 osmfilter germany-latest.o5m --parameter-file=route_filter | osmconvert - -o=routes-germany.osm.pbf